Title Insurance in Texas

 (5) cure the defect or obtain a release of the lien.

-The Title Company’s Liability for Damages
+Title Company Liability for Damages

 Recovery under an owner’s policy is limited to the owner’s actual monetary loss or the amount of the policy, whichever is less.
-“The only duty of a title insurer is to indemnify the insured against losses caused by a defect in title” states the court in the McGonagle case (cited above), in which the plaintiffs alleged liability on the part of Stewart Title for failing to point out the existence of restrictive covenants.
+“The only duty of a title insurer is to indemnify the insured against losses caused by a defect in title” states the court in the McGonagle case (cited above), in which the plaintiffs sued Stewart Title for failing to point out the existence of restrictive covenants.
 In a judgment that might alarm many real estate investors, the court went on to conclude that Stewart had no such duty.
 Accordingly, it should be part of an investor’s routine procedure to specifically request copies of any applicable restrictive covenants from the title company and do so before expiration of the option period.

-Making a Claim against the Title Company
+Claims against the Title Company

 In an insurance contract dispute, the initial burden falls on the insured to establish coverage under the terms of the policy.
 Comsys Info.
 Tech.
 Servs., Inc. v.
 Twin City Fire Ins.
 Co., 130 S.W.3d 181, 188 (Tex.App.—Houston [14th Dist.]
 2003, pet. denied).
 The insured must give the title company prompt notice and cooperate in furtherance of the claim.
 The old requirement that the policy itself be produced in order to recover has been eliminated.
 Payment must be made by the company within 30 days of determination of liability and the extent of the loss.
 If the title company settles a covered claim, it is subrogated to the rights of the insured as to that claim (i.e., it assumes the insured’s right of recovery).

-The usual four-year statute of limitations for written contracts applies, commencing when a claimant knew or, through the exercise of ordinary diligence, should have discovered the breach and ensuing injury (sometimes called the “discovery rule”).
+The usual four-year statute of limitations for written contracts applies, commencing when a claimant knew or, through the exercise of ordinary diligence, should have discovered the breach and ensuing injury (also called the discovery rule).
 This places a duty upon policyholders to thoroughly read closing documents and discover obvious errors.
 In one case, the title company was supposed to insure title to both lots 8 and 9; however, the warranty deed and the deed of trust referred only to lot 9.
 The court ruled that the claimant should have reasonably raised this issue at closing and not waited over nine years to bring his claim.
 Dunmore v.
 Chicago Title Insurance Company, 400 S.W.3d 635 (Tex.App.—Dallas 2013, no pet.).

 Working with title companies to get deals closed is an inescapable part of being a real estate investor.
-In doing so, one learns a couple of important lessons.
-The first of these is respect for the chain of title.
-Grantor and grantees must form a sequential link that conveys the same property (correctly described) over the course of the property’s history.
+In doing so, one learns several important lessons.
+The first is respect for the chain of title.
+Grantors and grantees must form a set of sequential links that transfer the same property (correctly described) over the course of the property’s history.
 The legal description must be consistent and correct.
 Spousal interests must be accounted for since Texas is a community property state.
 Owners in the chain who are deceased must have a will or an affidavit of heirship (at the very least).
-And so forth.
-Experienced professional investors are careful about all of these matters, preferring to use an attorney for most transactions rather than trying to DIY the legal documentation which may then require expensive clean-up later.
-There is a saying that when one acts as one’s own attorney, one has picked the most expensive attorney there is—since the clean-up can be much more costly than doing the documentation correctly in the first place.

 A second important lesson is to view every transaction from the perspective of a future title company and anticipate their objections.
 Underwriters will never admit it, but they just love to raise these, which is the primary purpose of Schedule C. Anticipate objections and eliminate them in advance by documenting the conveyance accordingly.